Debt-to-Income Ratio

 Just Guidelines

-Remember these ratios are just guidelines.
-We will be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Remember these ratios are only guidelines.
+We'd be happy to go over pre-qualification to help you determine how large a mortgage loan you can afford.